glic3rinu/passlib/docs/lib/passlib.ext.django.rst

 .. warning::

-    This module is currently under development.
+    This submodule should be considered "release candidate" quality.
-    It works and has good unittest coverage, but has not seen very much real-world use;
+    It works, and has good unittest coverage, but has not seen very much real-world use.
-    *caveat emptor*.
+    *caveat emptor*, and please report any issues.

+    This module is currently not compatible with Django 1.4's new password hashing system, or formats.

 .. todo::